Off-policy Evaluation with Deeply-abstracted States: Introduction

 \section{Introduction}

-\textbf{Motivation.} Off-policy evaluation (OPE) serves as a crucial tool for assessing the impact of a newly developed policy using a pre-collected historical data before its deployment in high-stake applications, such as healthcare \citep{murphy2001marginal}, recommendation systems \citep{chapelle2011empirical}, education \citep{mandel2014offline}, dialog systems \citep{jiang2021towards} and robotics \citep{levine2020offline}.
+\textbf{Motivation.} Off-policy evaluation (OPE) serves as a crucial tool for assessing the impact of a newly developed policy using a pre-collected dataset before its deployment in high-stake applications, such as healthcare \citep{murphy2001marginal}, recommendation systems \citep{chapelle2011empirical}, education \citep{mandel2014offline}, dialog systems \citep{jiang2021towards} and robotics \citep{levine2020offline}.
 A fundamental challenge in OPE is its ``off-policy'' nature, wherein the target policy to be evaluated differs from the behavior policy that generates the offline data.
 This distributional shift is particularly pronounced in environments with large state spaces of high cardinality.
-Theoretically, the minimax rate for estimating the target policy's Q-function decreases rapidly as the state space dimension increases \citep{chen2022well}.
+Theoretically, the error bounds for estimating the target policy's Q-function and value decrease rapidly as the state space dimension increases \citep{hao2021sparse,chen2022well}.
 Empirically, large state space significantly challenges the performance of state-of-the-art OPE algorithms \citep{fu2020benchmarks,voloshin2021empirical}.

 Although different policies induce different trajectories in the large ground state space, they can produce similar paths when restricted to relevant, lower-dimensional state spaces \citep{pavse2023scaling}.
-Consequently, applying OPE to these abstract spaces can significantly mitigate the distributional shift between target and behavior policies, enhancing the accuracy in predicting the target policy's value.
+Consequently, applying OPE to these abstract spaces can substantially mitigate the distributional shift between target and behavior policies, enhancing the accuracy in predicting the target policy's value.
 This makes state abstraction, designed to reduce state space cardinality, particularly appealing for OPE.
 However, despite the extensive literature on studying state abstractions for policy learning (see Section \ref{sec:relatedworks} for details), it has been hardly explored in the context of OPE.